-The One-Click Minecraft application is a ready-to-use Minecraft server running on Ubuntu Server.
+The One-Click Minecraft application is a ready-to-use Minecraft gaming server running on Ubuntu Server.
 Minecraft uses a large amount of memory (RAM).
 We recommend deploying a VPS with at least 1GB (1024 MB) RAM.
 You can use a VPS with a smaller amount of memory, but you may experience stability issues as your player count grows.
-Minecraft is automatically configured to use the majority of the RAM available in your VPS.
+Minecraft gaming servers are automatically configured to use the majority of the RAM available in your VPS when you deploy on Vultr's gaming server hosting.
 The app is a vanilla installation of Minecraft and comes with no pre-installed mods.
 We do not offer mcMyAdmin, but you can install that yourself after deploying Minecraft.
 Instructions on installing mcMyAdmin are outside of the scope of this article.

 After deploying a VPS with Minecraft, you can connect to it immediately using the Minecraft game client.